DorothyTamYiLing/GWarrange/readme.md

 **phenotype** : phenotype file (file format: sample names in 1st column, binary phenotype in 2nd column; no header, tab-delimited)

-**output** : directory being created where the output files will be generated
+**output directory** : directory being created where the output files will be generated

 **size of kmers** : length (bp) of significant kmers (all kmers have to be the output of one GWAS hence are of the same size)